 - HHS should continue to improve the methodology for reporting quality measures to enhance predictability and comparability.

-- As health care costs continue to rise, outpacing overall economic and wage growth, demand for price and quality information has never been higher.
+- The total cost of health care is estimated to be $17,201 per capita in 2023, an expected increase of 6.0% over the prior year, according to Business Group on Health’s 2024 Large Employer Health Care Strategy Survey.
+As health care costs continue to rise, outpacing overall economic and wage growth, demand for price and quality information has never been higher.

 - Better information on price and quality are also critical to building better provider networks and alternative delivery models.
 They are also important for providers who want to take on more financial risk and can influence provider decisions once they know the costs of care for their patients.

 - Transparency helps people better understand the true costs of care and discern the relationship between quality and price and seek out alternatives if necessary.

 Tax ExclusionTaxing or Limiting Tax-Free Benefits Policy Position Statement

 Promoting Competition and Innovation in Health CarePromoting Competition and Innovation in Health Care Policy Position Statement